-Local teams from Mineral Wells ISD, Garner ISD, Perrin-Whitt ISD, Jacksboro ISD, and Poolville ISD will compete in the contest, which will take place in the Mineral Wells High School gymnasium.
+Local teams from Mineral Wells ISD, Garner ISD, Perrin-Whitt ISD, Springtown ISD, Graham ISD, Poolville ISD, and Azle ISD will compete in the contest, which will take place in the Mineral Wells High School gymnasium.

 Battle of Books is a reading incentive program that combines exceptional literature with friendly competition among schools.
 The goals of the program are to inspire, recognize, and reward student reading.
 It also helps to broaden a student’s reading interests and promotes quality academic achievement through literature.